Akinesia112/Crowd-Forecasting-Take-Chikan-Tower-as-an-example/README.md

 ▌Introduction

 The prediction of the crowd pattern involves a huge amount of data and research demonstrations.
 Therefore, the primary goal of this case is to define an effective and feasible estimation method, which can be used as a research reference in the case of sufficient data.
-In addition, in order to avoid the traffic and safety problems caused by the explosion of crowds, this case uses the historical data of Far EasTone Telecom, the historical ticket sales data of tourist attractions, and the factors related to crowds on open platforms, in order to establish an effective crowd estimation model, and then assist the municipality in pre-deploying controls before a crisis occurs, such as: order maintenance, traffic control, and passenger limit.
+In addition, in order to avoid the traffic and safety problems caused by the explosion of crowds, this case uses the historical data of Telecom, the historical ticket sales data of tourist attractions, and the factors related to crowds on open platforms, in order to establish an effective crowd estimation model, and then assist the municipality in pre-deploying controls before a crisis occurs, such as: order maintenance, traffic control, and passenger limit.

 <br>